Ajmon353/WHSTechNotes/journal.md

 Brain rot means thing that are affecting your mind and how you act.
 Lore connects to my expereince to technology by explaining the origins of things I want to learn about.
 Yes it is possible to balance meaningful engangment with technology while avoiding brain rot.
 You can do this by taking a break every now and then.
 # December 16, 2024
 YES
+# January 8, 2025
+1. I enjoy being able to play games and code.
+How often we get tickets could be improved.
+2. I would like to work more on gaming related topics.
+3. I am interested in programming and graphic design.